5l1v3r1/Kali-optimizer/README.md

    tweaking performance and in the last update your Kali with official/default sources of Kali

 # Requirements
-1. This software is specifically written for Kali (all versions)
+1. Kali (all versions)

 # Advantages
-1. This software won't produce bad results, this is specifically written with care
+1. Performance upgrade

 # Installation
 1. Clone git, then enter: chmod u+x kali_optimizer.sh, then run: ./kali_optimizer.sh, that's it!